HimaPippalla/TryHackMe-Walkthroughs/OWASP Top 10.md

   - **Ans** - **jwt-session**

--  Get the session token, decode it and modify it as alg="none" & username = "admin", and then encode it.

-- Place the modified token in the place
+-  Get the session token, decode it and modify it as alg="none" & username = "admin", and then encode it.Place the modified token in the place
 ![Description](./Images/img17.png)